 - Your resume or CV.

-- If you have them, sending GRE scores would also help me guide you on the possibility of funding via cross-campus fellowship competitions.
+- Not required, but if you have them, sending GRE scores would also help me guide you on the possibility of funding via cross-campus fellowship competitions.